hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 -   The entry is marked as dirty so that after `write-delay-seconds`, it can be persisted with `MapStore.store(key,value)` call.

+-   For fault tolerance dirty entries are stored in a queue on the primary member and also on a back-up member.

 The same behavior goes for the `map.remove(key)`, the only difference is that  `MapStore.delete(key)` is called when the entry will be deleted.

 If `MapStore` throws an exception, then Hazelcast tries to store the entry again.
 If the entry still cannot be stored, a log message is printed and the entry is re-queued.